stormwinddevloper/sapper-tutorial/README.md

 # sapper-tutorial
-All course files for the Sapper tutorial on the Net Ninja YouTube channel.
+All course files for the Sapper tutorial.